 The Student Affairs Department agent office hours are posted in InSIS.
 It is advisable to monitor the current changes.
 During the year, office hours are as follows:

 Wednesday: 8:30 – 11:30, 14:30 – 17:00

 Meetings on other days or times can be arranged after prior arrangement.

 39. Can I switch from full-time study to part-time study and vice versa, i.e. change the form of study?

-Yes, with prior application approved by the Dean (previously approved by the Vice-Dean for Research and Doctoral Studies), it is possible to switch from full-time study to part-time study, in exceptional cases from part-time study to full-time study.
+Yes, with prior application approved by the Dean (previously approved by the Vice-Dean for Research and Doctoral Studies), it is possible to switch from full-time study to part-time study.

 40. How can I get a certificate of study?

-The certificate of study is issued by the study officer Mrs. Adriana Válová.
-Confirmation is given only to active students in the study (you are not a student during the interruption).
+The certificate of study is issued by the study officer Ing.
+Blanka Helclová.
+Confirmation may be given only to active students (you are not a student during an interruption of your studies).